-In lieu of one of the above concentrations, students majoring in Criminal Justice may choose five Directed Electives within the program.
+In lieu of one of the concentrations listed below, students majoring in Criminal Justice may choose five Directed Electives within the program.
 At least two of the Directed Electives must be at the 300-400 level.
-This plan should be guided by the Academic Department and the student's Academic Advisor (MC) or Academic Success Counselor (ADP).
-Students who choose a concentration in Legal Studies will choose a 3 credit Directed Elective, in addition to the 12 credit concentration.
+This plan should be guided by the Academic Department and the student's Main Campus Academic Advisor or Accelerated Degree Program Academic Success Counselor.
+Students who choose a concentration in Legal Studies will choose a 3-credit Directed Elective, in addition to the 12-credit concentration.